riboseinc/jekyll-theme-open-project/README.md

   possibly as SVG.

-- project-nav.html (currently project sites only): Additional links in project site’s top navigation, if needed.
+- project-nav.html (currently project sites only): Additional links in project site's top navigation, if needed.

 - assets/symbol.svg: Site-wide symbol is used as an include to facilitate path fill color overrides via CSS rules.